flaviocopes/svelte-handbook/content/Svelte Bindings.md

 ## bind:value

-Let's start with most common form of binding you'll often use, which you can apply using `bind:value`.
+Let's start with the most common form of binding you'll often use, which you can apply using `bind:value`.
 You take a variable from the component state, and you bind it to a form field:

 ```html
 <script>